Description and Brand Names

 Other Medical Problems

-Bladder cancer that was treated with BCG (Bacillus Calmette-Guerin) solution in the past 90 days or
+Bladder cancer that was treated with BCG (Bacillus Calmette-Guerin) or cancer medicines or

 Bladder pain or

 Bladder spasm—Use with caution.
 May make these conditions worse.